qaqcatz/adclib/README.md

 func (adbs *AdbS) HttpForward(guestPort string, method string, paramUrl string, jsonData []byte, timeoutMS int) (int, []byte, error)
 ```

 HttpForward: forward tcp: HttpForwardPort tcp:guestPort, then forward the http request serially.
 An avd can only have one forwarding port.
-If there are multiple guest ports, you should implement port forwarding inside the device yourself.
+If there are multiple guest ports, you can just change the port directly,because HttpForward is serial, we can automatically perform port mapping before each forwarding.

 - guestPort. guest port inside the device
 - method, request method, only support GET and POST.